Q. What are the most important things to look for in a laundry room vendor? What kinds of things should our board watch out for?

 It's important to obtain reliable references from the vendor.
 A board would be wise to interview management companies and boards who have dealt with the vendor.
 Is the vendor prompt in making service calls?
 Does it properly maintain its equipment?
 Does it replace obsolete equipment or attempt to keep machines running long beyond their useful lives?

-Laundry room agreement are notoriously tricky.
-Don't be seduced by monthly fees or renovation packages. there are other equally important contract terms that deserve the board's attention.
+Laundry room agreements are notoriously tricky.
+Don't be seduced by monthly fees or renovation packages; there are other equally important contract terms that deserve the board's attention.
 Some companies include renewal provisions in sections seemingly unrelated to the term of the agreement.
 It is particularly important that boards negotiate these agreements to include a specific response time for repairs, a workable mechanism to require that unreliable machines be replaced, a realistic termination provision in the event of default and to preclude the inclusion of any automatic renewal clauses or rights of first refusal in favor of the vendor.

 There is a small group of companies that dominate this area.
 Most use similar contracts and have the same issues.
 One thing I always look for is the "fee sharing" provision, as that is always a source of problems.
 Who does the accounting of the revenue from the machines and how is it computed?
 I recommend the simplest formulas possible, i.e. fixed trigger amounts and clear guidelines on the measurements.